Maszz/BrewCode.nvim/README.md

 - Integrations with lsp, treesitter and [a bunch of plugins](https://github.com/catppuccin/nvim#integrations)
 - Supports for [many other applications](https://github.com/catppuccin/catppuccin)

-# Installation(Only chnage packages import from this repo)
+# Installation(Only change packages import from this repo)

 [lazy.nvim](https://github.com/folke/lazy.nvim)
 ```lua